 cust_id, cust_first, cust_last, cust_zip ).
 The result of this data is a table named

-customer_v1 in your data warehouse.
+customer_v1 in your data lake or warehouse.
 It will look like this:

 What happens if there are changes to the original data schema?
 Typically, changes to data schema will fall into one of the following scenarios: